DAism2019/Proof-of-Love/english/chap6.md

 Any third party may develop new versions, preserving room for improvement under this license through decentralized version collaboration.
 During whitelist review, compliance with multiple stacked versions is permitted as an evaluation criterion.

-The corresponding contract of SCC0 License V1 and V2 are almost the same:（可对照下节智能公器的治理细则来理解）：
+The corresponding contract of SCC0 License V1 and V2 are almost the same:
 ```solidity
 contract SCC0License {
     string public constant LICENSE_NAME = "SCC0";